 In order to apply for the work visa, besides having a job offer, you will also have to show a document that shows that you are in good health.
 The document can be from a doctor in the United States, but it will have to be translated.

-Some of the documents that you will need in order to apply for a Greek visa or residency include:
+Documents that you will need in order to apply for a Greek visa or residency include:

 - Visit a Greek Consulate or Embassy